heregreat/Profile/README.md

 *The Affective Benchmarking of Movies Based on the Physiological Data of Audiences*

- - Implemented a paper algorithm independently which monitors the affective benchmarking of movies based on the physiological responses of a real audience collected from Electro Dermal Activity (EDA) sensor.
+ - Implemented a paper algorithm independently which consist of some signal analysis method like low-pass filter, moving average, etc, to monitors the affective benchmarking of movies based on the physiological responses of a real audience collected from Electro Dermal Activity (EDA) sensor.
  - This algorithm could be used to predict movies' box office, help director understanding audiences' emotion and improve the plot later.

 *Detecting Attention During Real-Word Driving Tasks Using Physiological Sensors*